 Yes.
 Residents are now able to arrange for direct deposit through Vancouver Coastal Health.
 Please click here to be redirected to the form.

 Under certain circumstances, travel advance can be arranged.
-Please contact Kitty Dich at email@example.com at the Program Office.
+Please contact the Education Coordinator at firstname.lastname@example.org at the Program Office.